edwardmlyte/spark-tests/README.md

 Spark use cases
 ====================
-This repo contains tests involving spark using a Cassandra Data source, through the Stratio API (openstratio.org).
+This repo contains tests involving spark using a Cassandra Data source, through the ([Stratio API](http://www.openstratio.org/)).

 Installation prerequisites
 -------